Selly Oak Pumping Station

 Selly Oak Pumping Station was a water pumping station operating in Selly Oak, Birmingham, England, from 1878 until the 1920s.

 History

-It was built by the Birmingham Corporation Waterworks department in 1878 to house a Boulton and Watt steam engine pumping water for domestic use from a borehole underneath the building.
+It was built by the Birmingham Corporation Water Department in 1878 to house a Boulton and Watt steam engine pumping water for domestic use from a borehole underneath the building.
 The building is in the Gothic style and was designed by Martin & Chamberlain.
 It appears as a French Gothic Royal Chapel.
 The building became unnecessary with the opening of the Elan aqueduct, and it was converted into an electricity sub-station.